 If symptoms led you to an urgent care center and you ended up getting worse or experiencing complications due to an incorrect diagnosis or entirely missed diagnosis, you may be wondering if and when urgent care centers can be held liable for malpractice.
 With the prevalence of walk-in clinics in New Jersey and across the country, medical mistakes in these facilities is common, with the potential to result in serious harm.
 When a patient seeks help with an illness, injury, or medical condition at an urgent care center, the assumption is that those medical professionals operating within the facility have sufficient training and experience, or at the very least, the ability to recognize and refer patients to better-equipped hospitals and emergency rooms if their symptoms are beyond the scope of the urgent care center’s abilities.
 Seemingly innocuous symptoms like stomach pains can actually be signs of a serious, even life-threatening condition like a heart attack, so urgent care professionals need to be ready and able to distinguish between everyday conditions and potential emergency situations.
 When an urgent care doctor fails to accurately diagnose or properly treat a patient’s condition, this may constitute medical negligence for which the physician and the facility may be held liable.

-If you have questions about a potential claim for malpractice against an urgent care center in New Jersey, the skilled team of medical malpractice lawyers at Fronzuto Law Group is here for you.
 With decades of experience assisting victims young and old who have suffered injuries from medical negligence in hospitals, doctor’s offices, and other medical centers across the state, we have the knowledge and resources to evaluate your case, advise you of your legal options, and diligently pursue compensation on your behalf if a physician or medical facility is responsible for causing you harm.
 Our practice is dedicated to aiding children, adults, and infants who have been injured due to medical errors in Newark, Summit, Springfield, New Brunswick, Paramus, and throughout New Jersey.
 Simply call our office at 973-435-4551 or request a free consultation online to discuss your case and receive more information.

 What Urgent Care Centers Do and Don’t Do